GSA/ficam-arch/pages/ficam_goals.md

 #### Goal 2: Enable information sharing and safeguarding within the Federal government and with external partners.
 * 2.1 - Automate information discovery and access across the Federal Government in all security domains
-* 2.2 - Facilitate external partnerships by aligning ICAM business processes and technical interfaces with partners’ best practices
+* 2.2 - Facilitate external partnerships by aligning ICAM business processes and technical interfaces with partner's best practices
 * 2.3 - Enable interoperability by standardizing information sharing agreements and establishing a common ICAM data architecture across government

 #### Goal 3: Enable agencies to securely deliver mission services to customers.